rahulbsw/s3s3mirror/README.md

 ### System Requirements

-* Java 6 or Java 7
+* Java 8 and above

 *Note*: currently there are problems compiling under Java 8.
 If you're including s3s3mirror in a larger project that uses Java8, compile it with Java 7 first, and compile your other code with Java 8.
 It should be fine to run with Java 8, just some issues with the compiler.